Participants Judicial Perspectives - 16Nov2024

 Juliette Biao, Director, UN Forum on Forests Secretariat

-Herman Benjamin discussed the need to revisit legal standards on several issues, which include: legal standing to sue; negligence approach and strict liability approach to climate litigation; emergency measures; substantive and procedural law; and statute of limitations.
+Justice Benjamin discussed the need to revisit legal standards on several issues, including: legal standing to sue; negligence approach and strict liability approach to climate litigation; emergency measures; substantive and procedural law; and statute of limitations.

 Luc Lavrysen, President of the Constitutional Court of Belgium - Judicial Perspectives - 16Nov2024